-How to Germinate Seeds on a Paper Towel
+Garden Hack: How to Germinate Seeds Using Just Paper Towels

-Pre-sprouting your seeds before you put them into dirt can be beneficial for finding the seeds in your stash that still have some life in them.
-This is especially helpful for seeds that are older than a year or so.
-Here’s how you can germinate seeds on a paper towel!
+Pre-sprouting seeds before planting them in soil is a great way to see which seeds in your stash are still viable.
+This method is especially helpful for seeds that are more than a year old.
+Below, I’ll show you how to germinate seeds using a simple paper towel method.

 This post may contain affiliate links.
-I earn a small commission for these links.
-Thank you!
+I earn a small commission at no extra cost to you.
+Thank you for supporting my site!

-I decided to pull some of those old seeds out to use for pollinating flowers in my vegetable garden this year.
-The only problem was – I didn’t want to waste tons of seed starting soil, resources, or time with the seeds that were no longer good.
+This year, I decided to pull some of those old seeds out to use for pollinating flowers in my vegetable garden.
+The problem was, I didn’t want to waste seed-starting soil, supplies, or time on seeds that might no longer be good.

 This is what I kept my seeds in back in 2018.
 I won't be doing this moving forward - it will be mason jars or envelopes!

-This is what I stored my seeds back in in 2018.
-Now that I’m {cough cough} older and wiser… I will not be storing my seeds like this in the future.
-It worked great, kept things organized, and was super cute.. but I will stop being *extra* and just stick with either mason jars or paper envelopes from now on.
+This is how I stored my seeds back in 2018.
+Now that I’m {cough cough} older and wiser, I definitely won’t be storing my seeds this way again.
+It worked well, kept everything organized, and was honestly super cute… but I’m retiring my extra tendencies and sticking with mason jars or simple paper envelopes from now on.

 ::sigh::

-Because of this, I wanted to germinate seeds on a paper towel to see which ones were still viable.
-It turns out – not many were, so I’m glad I used this method.
+Because of that, I decided to germinate the seeds on a paper towel first to see which ones were still viable.
+Turns out… not many were.
+And that’s exactly why I’m so glad I used this method instead of wasting soil, time, and effort.

 First – Set up your space and Prepare